Student Officer Program

-Our department is proud of the number of Student Officers who have moved on to positions with law enforcement agencies throughout the country, including the Federal Bureau of Investigation, Drug Enforcement Agency, State Police agencies, county and local departments.
+Our department is proud of the number of Student Officers who have moved on to positions with law enforcement agencies throughout the country, including the Federal Bureau of Investigation, Drug Enforcement Agency, and also state, county and local departments.

 Student Officer Uniforms

-If you're a University student in good standing, you can become a Student Officer.
+If you're a University student in good standing, and are interested in our program please apply!
 Successful applicants must pass an interview process and a criminal background check.
-Students qualifying for work study funding are encouraged to apply.
+Students qualifying for Federal Work Study funding are encouraged to apply.
 Being a Student Officer does require dedication and the ability to devote 12 hours a week to the position but the rewards are endless!
 No two shifts are alike and no two calls are alike.
 Student Officers experience something new every day!

-Applications are also available at the Public Safety office, 820 Mulberry Street, in the Parking Pavilion.
+Applications are also available by visiting the University Police department located in the Parking Pavilion.